 Do you know that Mata Chandraghanta is worshipped on the Third Day of Navratri

 Astrological Significance of Mata Kushmanda

 Mata Kushmanda rides on a lioness and has eight hands.
-In her right hand she holds a sword, bow, arrow and lotus and in her left hand she holds nectar kalash, japa mala, mace and chakra.
-The positive effects of Jupiter can be increased by worshiping Maa Kushmanda, the fourth form of Adi Devi Durga.
+In her right hand, she holds a sword, bow, arrow and lotus and in her left hand, she holds nectar Kalash, Japa mala, mace and chakra.
+The positive effects of Jupiter can be increased by worshipping Maa Kushmanda, the fourth form of Adi Devi Durga.
 If you worship Mata Kushmanda during Navratri then the planet Jupiter becomes strong.
 Worship of Goddess Kushmanda can be more beneficial for people belonging to the following areas and professions:- It can be more beneficial for top politicians and people in regulatory positions, chairpersons of committees, contract workers, agents, financial investors, etc.

 You can also contact our expert pandits for worshiping the planet Jupiter in a proper Vedic way.
-You can click here to get Guru Puja done.
+Download the app here to get Guru Puja done.